andrew/ultimate-awesome/README.md

 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
 - [awesome-brasil](https://github.com/vinicius73/awesome-brasil) - Uma lista de projetos Open Source Brasileiros!.
+- [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
+This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
+Our details survey is online now.
 - [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision) - Awesome Resources for Advanced Computer Vision Topics.
 - [awesome-atmos](https://github.com/MeteoAI/awesome-atmos) - A curated list of awesome Python libraries, software and resources in Atmosphere, Environment and Machine Learning.
 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
+- [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-urbit](https://github.com/urbit/awesome-urbit) - A curated collection of projects and tools in the Urbit ecosystem.
 - [awesome-ideation-tools](https://github.com/zazaalaza/awesome-ideation-tools) - Problem solving and idea generation tools.
 - [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
 Very much work in progress.